Jump to Navigation

 Before the workers' compensation system was created, workers could sue negligent employers for injuries they suffered on the job.
 But now, workers' compensation is the primary remedy for workers who are injured or suffer illness because of their working conditions.
 While workers' compensation has made it easier to recover money for your injuries or illness, it also limits the amount of compensation you might be able to receive.

-Workers' compensation is a complex system.
-It makes sense to have an experienced workers' comp attorney on your side.
-You do have rights, including the right to workplace accommodations and the right not to be discriminated against or fired for your disability.
+I can help answer any questions you may have regarding your claim for compensation.
+Remember that you have rights, including the right to workplace accommodations and the right not to be discriminated against or fired for your disability.
 I make sure your rights are respected.

 Immediate Steps to Take to Protect Your Right to Compensation